raymondwcs/ibmcloud/README.md

 # Preparation
 1. Create a **free** account at https://cloud.ibm.com

-2. Download the Node.js app
+2. Download the sample app to your **home* directory
 ```
+cd ~
 git clone https://github.com/raymondwcs/ibmcloud
 ```
-3. It is always a good idea to verify that the app is working fine before deploying it.
-Prepare and run the app in your local machine.
+3. It is always a good idea to verify that the app is working fine in your local machine *before* deploying it to the cloud.
 ```
-cd ibmcloud/helloworld
+cd ~/ibmcloud/helloworld
 npm install
 npm start
 ```